mAAdhaTTah/wordpress-github-sync/README.md

 2. Configure your GitHub host, repository, secret (defined in the next step),  and OAuth Token on the WordPress <--> GitHub sync settings page within WordPress's administrative interface
 3. Create a WebHook within your repository with the provided callback URL and callback secret, using `application/json` as the content type.
 To set up a webhook on GitHub, head over to the **Settings** page of your repository, and click on **Webhooks & services**.
 After that, click on **Add webhook**.

+### Markdown Support

+WordPress <--> GitHub Sync exports all posts as `.md` files for better display on GitHub, but all content is exported and imported as its original HTML.
+To enable writing, importing, and exporting in Markdown, please install and enable [WP-Markdown](https://wordpress.org/plugins/wp-markdown/), and WordPress <--> GitHub Sync will use it to convert your posts to and from Markdown.

 ## Contributing

 Found a bug?
 Want to take a stab at [one of the open issues](https://github.com/benbalter/wordpress-github-sync/issues)?
 We'd love your help!